blennerSilva/AwesomeDialog/README.md

 # AwesomeDialog

-This library is a set of simple wrapper classes that are created to help you easily make SCLA like dialogs.
+This library is a set of simple wrapper classes that was created to help you easily make SCLA like dialogs.

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-AwesomeDialog-green.svg?style=true)](https://android-arsenal.com/details/1/6109)